holycrab13/spotlight-docker/README.md

 An option to stop the DBpedia Spotlight server is by the commands:

-     kill dbpedia-spotlight.[LANG]
+     docker stop dbpedia-spotlight.[LANG]
      docker rm dbpedia-spotlight.[LANG]

-The `docker kill` command will stop the running container and the `docker rm` command will remove the container.
+The `docker stop` command will stop the running container and the `docker rm` command will remove the container.
 The `dbpedia-spotlight` corresponds to the name given with the `--name` option of the docker run command.

 ## Documentation